gaevoy/gaevoy.github.io/_posts/2023-11-14-learn-enum-flags-csharp.md

 See?
 No more losing that sneaky `~`.

-The above code is cool, but some brainy folks suggested we could make it even faster by cutting out the boxing [here](https://stackoverflow.com/a/23391746).
+The above code is cool, but some brainy folks suggested we could make it even faster by cutting out the boxing, [check out StackOverflow topic](https://stackoverflow.com/a/23391746){:target="_blank"}.
 So, here's the turbo-charged version:

 ```csharp
 using System.Linq.Expressions;